Lseauk/EnvyUI/README.md

 - For more complex downloads and use of other services I would strongly recommend the original developer's project above.
 You can still call Envied from the command line for services not listed in EnvyUI or for more complex downloads, but this is not supported so your mileage may vary.
 ---

+## Known Issues & Quirks

+This release.
+The following known issues exist — contributions and bug reports are welcome.

+**1. CWTV** When using browse by category it will list all shows rather than genres/categories as at this time we've been unable to get the data from CWTV, keyword search for a particular show would be a better option at present.
+**2. Download Log Panel** Sometimes the live data will disappear for a slit second every now and then, the download is still ongoing just a minor quirk that is actively being fixed.
+**3. Download Log Panel** Sometimes it may take a short while for the live download data to show in the download log panel so please give it a little while to appear before you cancel a download.
+**4. Browser by Category** When fetching information from a service can sometime take a little bit of time to get, especially if a list is large and it could also depend on your connection speed, you will see an error if it fails to get any results.

+---

 ## Pre-requirements